axeelz/cloudflare-maintenance-page-cli/README.md

 ## configuration

-First run will create `~/.config/cloudflare-maintenance-page-cli/config.json`.

-It will prompt for your Cloudflare credentials:
+At the first run, it will create `~/.config/cloudflare-maintenance-page-cli/config.json`, then prompt for your Cloudflare credentials:

 - **Account ID** and **Zone ID**: [where to find them?](https://developers.cloudflare.com/fundamentals/account/find-account-and-zone-ids/)
 - **API token**: [how to create one?](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) (needs Edit Workers permissions)

 To edit the config, just run `cfmp config`.

+> You can also use environment variables (example `CLOUDFLARE_API_TOKEN=your_token... cfmp deploy`).

 The config has two sections: